data-science-made-easy/nicerplot/README.md

 <img src="./inst/extdata/examples/png/Hello-World-shouldered-bars.png" width = 400> <img src="./inst/extdata/examples/png/Hello-World-stacked-bars.png" width = 400>

-# Manual with more examples
+# Manual
-The <a href="https://htmlpreview.github.io/?https://github.com/data-science-made-easy/nicerplot/blob/master/inst/extdata/nicerplot-manual.html" target="_blank">official manual</a> provides many other examples.
+The <a href="https://htmlpreview.github.io/?https://github.com/data-science-made-easy/nicerplot/blob/master/inst/extdata/nicerplot-manual.html" target="_blank">manual</a> provides many other examples.
 Below each figure in this manual you can find the R-code to reproduce that figure.
 Please ignore the file paths in the manual.

-# Details
+## Details
 The default

 - font is 'RijksoverheidSansText'.
 If that font is unavailable, 'sans' will be selected.
 - language is Dutch, so the decimal (thousand) separator is a comma (point).
 Use `style = 'english'` to swap those two separators.